KateTaneva/himalaya-salt-room/src/README.md

 Firebase Authentication and data validation are used, notifications are displayed by making changes.
 App communicated to remote service via REST.

 SPA app with 'react-router-dom' - Route, Redirect, Link are mostly used.
 Booking Calendar implemented.
 CSS styles imported as files in 'Example.js' components.
-Media responsive to max-width 900px implemented.
+Media responsive to max-width 900px implemented..